-- The Allium Veggies: Garlic, leeks, shallots, onions, chives, and fenugreek are all veggies of the allium plant family and they are rich in sulfur, arginine, selenium, oligosaccharides, and flavonoids -- all of which combine to keep the pancreas at its healthiest.
+Garlic, leeks, shallots, onions, chives, and fenugreek are all veggies of the allium plant family and they are rich in sulfur, arginine, selenium, oligosaccharides, and flavonoids—all of which combine to keep the pancreas at its healthiest.
 Remember that with garlic, its medicinal primarily when raw and crushed.
-For a medicinal dose of garlic, that’s also good for the heart, crush two cloves of garlic and drink them down with a glass of honey and lemon water.
+For a medicinal dose of garlic that’s also good for the heart, crush two cloves of garlic and drink them down with a glass of honey and lemon water.

-A good source of iron and vitamin B, spinach and other green leafy veggies like kale, mustard greens and Swiss chard will keep your pancreas well-nourished and at its healthiest.
+A good source of iron and vitamin B, spinach and other green leafy veggies like kale, mustard greens, and Swiss chard will keep your pancreas well-nourished and at its healthiest.

-- Broccoli: Broccoli has a flavonoid called apigenin that protects pancreatic tissue—however, this nutrient remains preserved only when broccoli is eaten lightly steamed or even raw.
+Broccoli has a flavonoid called apigenin that protects pancreatic tissue—however, this nutrient remains preserved only when broccoli is eaten lightly steamed or even raw.
 Cooking will kill these pancreas-friendly nutrients.

-- Sweet Potato: Ayurveda states that any food item is most beneficial for the organ it most resembles and sweet potatoes look eerily similar to the pancreas.
+Ayurveda states that any food item is most beneficial for the organ it most resembles and sweet potatoes look eerily similar to the pancreas.
 They regulate bodily sugar levels and are a high GI food, which means they release sugar slowly in the body—thereby taking away some of the stress on the pancreas.

 For people with pancreatic issues, it is essential to take in a high protein, nutrient-dense diet that includes fruits, vegetables, whole grains, low-fat dairy, and other lean protein sources.
 Alcohol, greasy food, and sugar should be avoided to prevent further stress on the pancreas.